Two core parts of artificial intelligence are machine learning and deep learning. But what are they and how do they relate to one another?

-The best example of deep learning is DeepMind’s AlphaGo.
+Before the huge generative AI hype parade of 2023, the best example of deep learning was DeepMind’s AlphaGo.
 This computer program was designed to learn how to play the abstract strategy board game, Go.
 By playing against numerous professional players, AlphaGo quickly learned to master the game.
-It learned so well iteven beat the world champion.
+It learned so well it even beat the world champion.

 Despite AlphaGo’s achievements, a game-playing computer does not have very many applications in the real world.
 But what it does show us is the potential of deep learning.
 To illustrate this, more recently, DeepMind has applied the same technology to one of biology’s most challenging problems, known as the protein-folding problem.

 Essential to all aspects of biology, proteins underpin life as we know it.
 Understanding how they fold—a key step towards unlocking their secrets—would be a great scientific advancement.
 Unfortunately, this understanding has evaded scientists for over half a century.
 That is until DeepMind created AlphaFold, a program that learns to predict protein structures.
 In November 2020, AlphaFold made a huge breakthrough by solving the protein folding problem (sort of).

 While this is an isolated example, the underlying principles of deep learning mean that many believe it is the first type of machine learning technique that could lead to truly functional unsupervised learning.
 The potential, as we can see, is limitless.

 4. Machine learning vs deep learning in summary

 In this post, we’ve delved into the fascinating world of artificial intelligence, machine learning, and deep learning.
 We’ve looked at how these concepts relate to one another, and what their differences are.
 We’ve learned that: